moamirian/COVID-19/proposal.md

-# Proposal for ZHAW Digital call for project to tackle COVID-19 crisis:
+# Proposal for ZHAW Digital call for projects to tackle COVID-19 crisis:

 1.Departement
 Select your answer